petericranston/skills-github-pages/_posts/2024-05-20-Ball-Multiplier-By-Chance.md

 ```
 The more complicated part of the program however was the collision between balls.
 I got it mostly working.
 The program can determine whether two balls are colliding, however I wasn't sure how the balls bouncing off each other in a way that would obey the physics I had created.
 So at its current state the balls just jitter a bit when they are colliding and sometimes bounce off each other in a somewhat realistic way.
 I could add the balls colliding giving a chance that a new ball would spawn, which I did.

  Also, I attempted to make the balls spawn from the one that had bounces off a wall or ball, and it did work, but the new ball would not have any momentum and would sadly bounce at the bottom of the screen so I decided to make them spawn in the middle of the page in a random direction.

+ I found the adding to the array to create a new ball and the collision between the balls themselves the most complicated aspects of this project.

 Heres all the code:

 ```